Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - ESDK-312 Watchlist fans out Dictionary state of Open/Suspect state instead of Closed/Recover

-- Users of encrypted tunneling connection type may encounter trust issues with DigiCert certificates.
-JRE8 update 91 and higher support DigiCert certificates.
-Users can upgrade to a higher JRE version if they encounter problems.

 - ETA can not download dictionary from a Refinitiv Real-Time Distribution System over a Websocket connection using the tr\_json2/rssl\_json protocol.
 This is a limitation of the simplied JSON protocol.

 - The RWF/JSON Converter library does not support groupID property of RWF message when using Websocket Transport with JSON data format.